andymj/vagrant-puppet-demo/README.md

-# vagrant Ubuntu 14.04 server, provision with puppet.
+# Set up LAMP with Vagrant and provision with puppet.
-Set up vagrant, run Ubuntu 14.04 server and provision with puppet to install apache, php, mysql and create virtual hosts.
+This document describes how to configure vagrant, to set up a LAMP development environment with Ubuntu server 14.04, you don't have to install manually anything, vagrant can provision the software needed using puppet.

 ## Install Vagrant.